 The Board of Directors is ultimately responsible for overseeing risk management at the Company.
 The Board has delegated to the Compensation Committee responsibility for oversight of compensation risk.
 The Board has delegated to the Audit Committee various risk management responsibilities.
-To fulfill these responsibilities, at each quarterly meeting the Audit Committee receives (i) a report from the Director of Internal Audit regarding internal controls and an update on Internal Audit's annual plan, (ii) a report from the General Counsel regarding any material litigation developments or regulatory risks, (iii) a report from the Company's independent auditors and (iv) a update on the most recent meeting of the Company's health, safety and environmental team.
+To fulfill these responsibilities, at each quarterly meeting the Audit Committee receives (i) a report from the Director of Internal Audit regarding internal controls and an update on Internal Audit's annual plan, (ii) a report from the General Counsel regarding any material litigation developments or regulatory risks and (iii) a report from the Company's independent auditors.
 The Audit Committee reports the results of any material issues to the Board.
 The Board has also charged the Audit Committee with the responsibility for undertaking an annual comprehensive risk review, which includes a review of the steps taken by the Company to mitigate key risks.
 The list of risks is prepared by management and discussed at the Audit Committee meeting.
 Any issues that arise from this discussion are then reviewed with the Board as necessary.
 The Audit Committee also receives an annual report from the General Counsel highlighting certain non-business risks and the processes used to mitigate those risks.
 The Board has charged the Nominating and Governance Committee with managing the risks related to succession planning.
 In addition to reports from the Audit, Compensation and Nominating and Governance Committees, the Board periodically discusses risk management issues as necessary.